 The BSA breaks the nation into Regions and the Regions into Areas.
-The Area Director may decide to form Sections to help administer the functions of the OA Lodges within the Region.

-On June 3, 1973, representatives from eight lodges from Area 3-B and Area 3-F met at the Moraine Trails Council office in Butler, PA to form NE-5C.
+The area Director may decide to form Sections to help administer the functions of the OA Lodges within the Region.
+On June 3, 1973, Representatives from eight lodges from Area 3-B and Area 3-F met at the Moraine Trails Council office in Butler, PA to form NE-5C.
 Section NE-5C included the western third of Pennsylvania, from Maryland to New York.
-The first annual Section Conclave was held on June 7-9, 1974, at Indiana University of Pennsylvania with Nachamawat Lodge #275 as the service lodge.

-In 1988, a re-alignment of the Sections in the Northeast Region took place.
+The first annual Section Conclave was held on June 7-9, 1974, at Indiana University of Pennsylvania with Nachamawat Lodge #275 as the service lodge.In 1988, a re-alignment of the Sections in the Northeast Region took place.
 Section NE-5C became Section NE-5, and two lodges, Monaken #103, and Ho-Nan-Ne-Ho-Ont #165, were assigned to the Section.

-In 1993, two Section member lodges, Tanacharison #67 and Kiausatha #57, merged to become the new lodge Enda Lechauhanne #57.

-In 1994, a re-alignment of the Sections took place once again.
+In 1993, two Section member lodges, Tanacharison #67 and Kiausatha #57, merged to become the new lodge Enda Lechauhanne #57.In 1994, a re-alignment of the Section took place once again.
 This time, Ahtuhquog Lodge #540, joined the Section bringing the total number of lodges in Section NE-5 to ten.

-Then, in early 1997, the Northeast Region re-designated Pennsylvania as Area 4 so the Sections re-aligned again.
+In 2001-2002 business year, the Northeast Region re-designated Pennsylvania as Area 4 so the Sections re-aligned again.
 Section NE-5 became Section NE-4B and lost three lodges: Langundowi #46, Gyantwachia #255, and Ho-Nan-Ne-Ho-Ont #165, bringing the total number of lodges in our Section to seven.

-In the 2001-2002 business years, the Council of Chiefs adopted a name and totem for the Section to help unify the seven lodges and give them an identity on the national stage.

-Recognizing that coal mining is an industry common to the history of all the lodges in Section NE-4B, the Section name 'Haken-Waleck' was taken from the Lenni Lenape words 'To dig coal'.
+Recognizing that coal mining is an industry common to the history of all the lodges in Section NE-4B, the Section name 'Haken Waleck' was taken from the Lenni Lenape words 'To dig coal'.
 The Section's totem is a coal miner's helmet covering a crossed pick and spade.
-The spade has an arrowhead as the head and the handle of the pick has two feathers attached to it.
+The spade has an arrowhead as the head and the handle of the pick as two feathers attached to it.
 The helmet has a fleur-de-lis centered on its profile and has three Ws around it, one on the left, one on the right, and one below it.

-At the 2006 National Order of the Arrow Conference (NOAC) Kuskitannee #168, Ah'Tic #139 and Enda Lechauhanne #57 took the top three places in the nation respectively in the Northern Drum Competition.
+At the 2006 National Order of the Arrow Conference (NOAC) Kuskitannee #168, Ah'Tic #139, and Enda Lechauhanne #57 took the top three places in the nation respectively in the Northern Drum Competition.

 In 2008 the Northeast Region, BSA announced yet another re-alignment of its Areas and Sections.
-Resulting in these changes, Kuskitannee #168 and Ah'Tic #139 were moved from Section NE-4B.
+Resulting in these changes, Kuskitannee #168 and Ah'Tic #139 were moved from NE-4B to NE-4A.